Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 - Server Basics
     - What is a Server
     - What is a Client
-    - Importance of a Clear Server/Client Interface and
+    - Importance of a Clear Server/Client Interface
     - Hosting and Localhost
 - HTTP/REST Basics
     - What is HTTP